rotosports/pointguard/CONTRIBUTING.md

 - `git remote rename origin upstream`
 - `git remote add origin git@github.com:rigeyrigerige/ethermint.git`

-Now `origin` refers to my fork and `upstream` refers to the Ethermint version.
+Now `origin` refers to my fork and `upstream` refers to the Pointguard version.
-So I can `git push -u origin main` to update my fork, and make pull requests to Ethermint from there.
+So I can `git push -u origin main` to update my fork, and make pull requests to Pointguard from there.
 Of course, replace `rigeyrigerige` with your git handle.

 To pull in updates from the origin repo, run